gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 Sunlight glinted off the helmets of the soldiers waiting for them.
 The tower wouldn't reach as high as Forecastle, Erileine realized.
 Not even close.
 When the mountain berthed, the openings would be face to face with sheer cliffs.
-Unless---
+Unless—

 She squirmed around a shaven-headed clerk and tugged on the captain's sleeve.  "*Sra*!  *Sra*!" she blurted.
 "The tunnels!"